land-boards/lb-Arduino-Code/libraries/IRremote/README.md

 ## Contributors
 Check [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/Contributors.md)

-# Contact
-Email: zetoslab@gmail.com
-Please only email me if it is more appropriate than creating an Issue / PR.
-I **will** not respond to requests for adding support for particular boards, unless of course you are the creator of the board and would like to cooperate on the project.
-I will also **ignore** any emails asking me to tell you how to implement your ideas.
-However, if you have a private inquiry that you would only apply to you and you would prefer it to be via email, by all means.

 # License
-Up to the version 2.7.0 the License is GPLv2.
+Up to the version 2.7.0, the License is GPLv2.
-From the version 2.8.0 the license is the MIT license.
+From the version 2.8.0, the license is the MIT license.

 ## Copyright
 Initially coded 2009 Ken Shirriff http://www.righto.com